DE

 • Revenue

-• Goal Achievement (e.g., Newsletter Signup or PDF Download)
+• Goal Completion (e.g., newsletter sign-ups or PDF downloads)

-Alternatively, you can create a dashboard that includes all values only related to a specific user group.
-There are hardly any limits to your imagination when setting it up.
+Alternatively, you can create a dashboard that includes all values based only on a specific user group.
+There's virtually no limit to your creativity when setting this up.

-To create a new dashboard, click on the main "Dashboards" point in the left navigation bar and then on "Create New Dashboard".
-You now have the choice to open a completely empty dashboard, or to use one with predefined reports (Starter Dashboard).
+To create a new dashboard, click on "Dashboards" in the left navigation bar, then on "+ New Dashboard."
+You now have the option to open a completely blank dashboard or use one with predefined reports (Starter Dashboard).

-If you select "Open from Gallery", the Google Gallery will open, where you can find pre-made dashboards from other webmasters to use as a template.
-You can easily import and customize them for yourself.
+If you select "Open from Gallery," the Google Gallery opens, where you can find pre-made dashboards from other webmasters as templates.
+You can easily import and customize these for your own use.

 01-Dashboard erstellen

-In our example, we will use the "Starter Dashboard".
-Give the dashboard a meaningful name and click on "Create Dashboard".
-This predefined interface assembles the following data for you at a glance:
+In our example, we’ll use the “Starter Dashboard.”
+Give the dashboard a meaningful name and click on “Create Dashboard.”
+This predefined interface compiles the following data at a glance:

 • Users